 State of Nature Campaign

-A HUGE THANKS to the 208,000 other people who signed our petition and supported our State of Nature campaign, enabling us to persuade the government to put this key protection in law.
+A MASSIVE THANKS to the 208,000 people who signed our petition and supported our State of Nature campaign, enabling us to persuade the government to put this key protection in law.
 We hugely appreciate your support in making this happen.

 This legally binding target guarantees action from Government to protect our most at risk wildlife including our struggling wetlands, ocean, wildflowers, and woodlands and declining species like our hedgehogs, watervoles, dormice, bees and butterflies.

 The fight's not over for nature.
 We need radical action from across Government to turn this target into reality.
 We need an extra £1.2billion+ every year from the Treasury to restore key wildlife, much more resources to help watchdog's like the Environment Agency to better protect nature, and stronger protection from damage for our protected nature sites.

 But this legal commitment to restore nature is a landmark step forward that wouldn't have happened without your support.
 Together we will win the fight for nature's recovery.